 The Vancouver School of Economics is pleased to introduce the following job market candidates for your consideration.

 Please view a candidate’s full profile by clicking on their name.
-A summary list of all candidates will be available shortly.

 Click here for past placement outcomes.